vplauzon/vplauzon.github.io/_posts/2020/3/2020-08-26-change-management-kusto.md

     ]
 ```

-Surprinsingly, it works, despite the update policy still referring to the old column names!
+Surprisingly, it works, despite the update policy still referring to the old column names!

-And we can see the data actually landed:
+And we can see the data landed:

 ```sql
 prettyInvoices